alexeyinkin/eb-1a/2-petition/README.md

 (of course, it only has the most common problems, and each case can be deficient in its own unique ways).

-In case of the award criterion, the template has the following concerns:
+In the case of the award criterion, the template has the following concerns:

 - ***Award(s) Appear to be Local or Regional***.
 This produced the fourth subsection in my text.